 God’s priority for your rest is a serious matter that requires your utmost attention because the devil broke the shalom your soul craves, which is why you’re tempted to find peace through man-centered methods (Genesis 3:7).

-The rest God took was a rest of satisfaction rather than a break because He was physically whooped.
+The rest God took was a rest of satisfaction rather than a break because He felt physically whooped.
 Work and rest are not at odds with each other.
-The LORD never stops working, and He is always at rest.
+The Lord never stops working, and He is always at rest.

 The rest He took after He had created the world was a rest of satisfaction, contentment, and pleasure as He reflected upon His acts.
 He was not taking a break or looking for a day off from work.
 He was enjoying what just happened.

 Creator God found rest (satisfaction) from forming the world.
 The Son of God experienced satisfaction (rest) during a dark and stormy night.
 Rest is not dependent on contexts, but it is a condition of the soul.

 The Lord’s Rest is Communal